You are here

 After completing her graduate studies in architecture at the University of California Berkeley and briefly practicing in San Francisco and Vienna, Leslie began her academic career at the University of Michigan.
-She subsequently held positions at numerous schools in the United States, Europe, Asia and Canada including: the University of Minnesota, University of Pennsylvania, Washington University, Arizona State University, University of California Berkeley; Technical Universities in Vienna, Prague and Helsinki, and the Arkitekskolen in Aarhus; Hosei University in Tokyo; and the University of British Columbia.
-Additionally, she has taught design workshops in Halifax, Ankara and Vienna and lectured widely.
+She subsequently held positions at numerous schools in the United States, Europe, Asia, and Canada, including the University of Minnesota, University of Pennsylvania, Washington University, Arizona State University, University of California Berkeley, Technical University of Vienna, Prague, and Helsinki, the Arkitekskolen in Aarhus, Hosei University in Tokyo, and the University of British Columbia.
+Additionally, she has taught design workshops in Halifax, Ankara, and Vienna and lectured widely.

 In July 2010, Leslie moved to Vancouver to assume the position of Director of the School of Architecture and Landscape Architecture at UBC.
-She oversaw the development of two new degree programs housed within the School: the Master of Urban Design and a Dual Degree: MArch and MLA; initiated the school’s first university-wide courses; founded a mentor program matching students with professional mentors for the duration of their studies; and, in collaboration with the School’s first advisory board, launched a new non-profit organization, the Urbanarium.
+She oversaw the development of two new degree programs housed within the School: the Master of Urban Design and a dual degree MArch and MLA option; initiated the school’s first university-wide courses; founded a mentor program matching students with professional mentors for the duration of their studies; and, in collaboration with the School’s first advisory board, launched a new non-profit organization, the Urbanarium.
 Upon the completion of her five-year term as Director, a donor established the generous Leslie Van Duzer SALA Legacy Fund to allow her to continue her outreach efforts.

 As an extension of Leslie’s longstanding interest in the art of deception in architecture and stage magic, she is currently writing her sixth book, Atelier Nishikata: When This Becomes That.

 Van Duzer, L. (2014).
 House Shumiatcher.
 New York, NY: ORO Editions.